 What Are The Benefits?

-Additionally it allows men and women to enjoy sex without having to worry about getting pregnant.
+In addition, it allows men and women to enjoy sex without having to worry about getting pregnant.

-- Does not change sexuality or sexual pleasure
+- Sexuality or sexual pleasure

-- Does not alter or remove any organs or glands
+- Any organs or glands

 What Are The Disadvantages?